RetroDECK/ES-DE/THEMES-DEV.md

 * The ambiguous `alignment` property has been replaced with the `horizontalAlignment` and `verticalAlignment` properties (the same is true for `logoAlignment` for the `carousel` component)
 * The `forceUppercase` property has been replaced with the more versatile `letterCase` property
 * The carousel text element hacks `systemInfo` and `logoText` have been removed and replaced with proper carousel properties
+* The carousel property maxLogoCount is now in float format for more granular control of logo placement compared to integer format for legacy themes.
+However some legacy theme authors thought this property supported floats (as the theme documentation incorrectly stated this) and have therefore set it to fractional values such as 3.5.
+This was actually rounded up when loading the theme configuration, and this logic is retained for legacy themes for backward compatibility.
+But for current themes the float value is correctly interpreted which means a manual rounding of the value is required in order to retain an identical layout when porting theme sets to the new theme engine
+* The helpsystem `textColorDimmed` and `iconColorDimmed` properties (which apply when opening a menu) were always defined under the system view configuration which meant these properties could not be separately set for the gamelist views.
+Now these properties work as expected with the possibility to configure separate values for the system and gamelist views
 * Correct theme structure is enforced more strictly than before, and deviations will generate error log messages and make the theme loading fail
 * Many additional elements and properties have been added, refer to the [Reference](THEMES-DEV.md#reference) section for more information